Skip to content

 Is whey protein halal?

 Not by default.
 Whey is a cheese byproduct; its halal status is inherited from the rennet used to curdle the milk.
 Most US whey uses porcine-pepsin rennet (haram).
-Halal whey requires microbial or fermentation-produced rennet and a named certifying body.
+Halal whey requires microbial or fermentation-produced rennet and a documented halal standard.

 Full explanation: the rennet problem →